Antidepressants: What the Research Actually Shows

 15.5M

 Americans on antidepressants 5+ years — up from 5M in 2000.
 Two-thirds of users take them 2+ years; a quarter, more than 10.
-Often it's withdrawal, not benefit, that keeps people on.
+Given the withdrawal data above, some real share of this is withdrawal fear, not ongoing benefit.

 Real Overprescription